strapi/documentation/docusaurus/docs/cloud/projects/settings.md

 ### Managing project's number of seats

-You can manually add more seats or lower the number of seats for your project without necessarily upgrading or downgrading to another plan (see [full documentation on seats management](/cloud/getting-started/usage-billing#seats-management)).
+You can manually add more seats or lower the number of seats for your project without necessarily upgrading or downgrading to another plan (see [more information on seats management](/cloud/getting-started/usage-billing#seats-management)).

 #### Adding more seats for the project